Minjeong Kang

 - Kang, M.(2023).
 The myth of emotion-focused employee crisis communication?
 How information-focused employee crisis communication during COVID-19 Pandemic job disruption drives post-pandemic intent-to-perform and intent-to-return in hospitality employees.
 In N. McCown, L. R. Men, H. Jiang, & H. Shen (Eds) Internal communications and employee engagement: A case study approach (pp.103-118).
 Routledge: Taylor & Francis Group DOI: 10.4324/9781003195580

-- Kang, M. & Moon, B. (forthcoming in 2023).
+- Kang, M. & Moon, B. (2023).
 Developing organizational employee communication competency diagnostics: Breaking employee silence via organizational climate of listening for dialogic employee communication.
 In K. R. Place (Ed.)
 Organizational listening for strategic communication: Building theory and practice.
 Routledge: Taylor & Francis Group.

 Professional Publication